kekscom/osmbuildings/README.md

 3. Make sure PHP is running and create a /server/config.php file for your MySQL credentials.
 Or just adapt and rename /server/config.sample.php for your needs.

+# For PostgreSQL with PostGIS extension

+1. You need a table with your geometries (default name geom)  and a column with (default name height).
+Data should be in EPSG:4326.

+2. If you need to customize the script (using ST_Transform or anything else), change the file server/index.pg.php

 ## Integration

 I assume, Leaflet is already integrated in your html page.
 If not, head over to its <a href="http://leaflet.cloudmade.com/reference.html">documentation</a>.